 Our audits included performing procedures to assess the risks of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
 Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements.
-Our procedures included confirmation of securities owned as of October 31, 2025, by correspondence with the custodian and brokers; when replies were not received from brokers, we performed other auditing procedures.
+Our procedures included confirmation of securities owned as of November 30, 2025, by correspondence with the custodian and broker.
 Our audits also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
 We believe that our audits provide a reasonable basis for our opinion.

-We have served as the auditor or one or more investment companies advised by Kingsbarn Capital Management, LLC since 2021.
+We have served as the auditor of one or more investment companies advised by Kingsbarn Capital Management, LLC since 2021.